haruhi-dl/haruhi-dl/README.md

 _This is not a complete list._

-- Changed license from Unlicense to LGPL 3.0
 - Extracting and downloading video with subtitles from m3u8 (HLS) - this also includes subtitles from Twitter and some other services
 - Support for BitTorrent protocol (only used when explicitly enabled by user with `--allow-p2p` or `--prefer-p2p`; aria2c required)
 - Specific way to handle selfhosted services (untied to specific providers/domains, like PeerTube, Funkwhale, Mastodon)